Since 2017

 Step 7

-8. LOOSELY cover adjika with lid; leave at room temperature (≤30°C).
+8. I cover the adjika loosely with a lid and leave it at room temperature (no higher than 30°C).

 Step 8